mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 - in Euclidean space, which include translation and rotation, invariants are lengths, angles, and areas
 - in similarity space, which include translation, rotation, and scale, invariants are ratios of length and angles
 - in affine space, which include translation, rotation, scale, and shear, invariants are parallelism, ratios of lengths along lines, and ratio of areas
 - in projective space, which include translation, rotation, scale, shear, and foreshortening, invariants are cross-ratio, which is ratio of ratios of lengths, and is constant from any viewpoint $$\frac{\| P3 - P1 \| \| P4 - P2 \|}{\| P3 - P2 \| \| P4 - P1 \|}$$

 ## <a name="10" class="anchor"></a> [10.
 Biological recognition](#10)

-*Keywords: object-based theory, image-based theory, cortical visual system, feedforward model, HMAX, Bayes Theorem*

 ### <a name="10.1" class="anchor"></a> [10.1 Object recognition theories (psychology)](10.1)

-In object-based theory, or [recognition-by-components](https://en.wikipedia.org/wiki/Recognition-by-components_theory), each object is represented as 3D model with an object-centered reference frame, objects are stored in our brain as structural descriptions (parts and configuration), and each object is a collection of shapes (or geometric components), such as human head and body could be represented as a cube shape above cylinder shape.
+Object-based theory, or [recognition-by-components](https://en.wikipedia.org/wiki/Recognition-by-components_theory), is a concept where an object is represented as 3D model with an object-centered reference frame, objects are stored in our brain as structural descriptions (parts and configuration), and each object is a collection of shapes (or geometric components), such as human head and body could be represented as a cube shape above cylinder shape.

-Geometric components are primitive elements (or geons, letters forming words), such as cube, wedge, pyramid, cylinder, barrel, arch, cone, expanded cylinder, handle, expanded handle, and different combinations of goens can be used to represent a large variety of objects:
+Geometric components are primitive elements (or geons, letters forming words), such as cube, wedge, pyramid, cylinder, barrel, arch, cone, expanded cylinder, handle, expanded handle, and different combinations of geons can be used to represent a large variety of objects:

 - each geon is sufficiently different from each other, so robust to noise and occlusion, view-invariant (same set of geons in same arrangement in different views)
 - objects can be matched by finding elements and configuration